 Don’t wait to finish your course to apply with us, you can start the application process right away, just state that you have a TEFL in progress on your resume.

 Middle East If you’re applying for a job in the Middle East, you must be a certified teacher (ie. licensed to teach in public schools in your home country).
 If you don’t have a government teaching license, a TEFL certificate will not help your application.

 This is a teacher who has a state/national teaching license and is certified by the government to teach in public schools in their home country.
 Below is a list of accepted licenses by country:

-US - State Teaching license Canada - Provincial Teaching License UK - PGCE Ireland - Teaching Council Registration Australia - National Teaching License New Zealand - National Teaching License South Africa - SACE
+US - State Teaching license Canada - Provincial Teaching License UK - PGCE or QTS (depends on the job you're applying for) Ireland - Teaching Council Registration Australia - National Teaching License New Zealand - National Teaching License South Africa - SACE

 *A TEFL/CELTA certificate is not sufficient for licensed teacher positions

 14. What documents will I need to obtain a working visa?